VictorMauroy/CoursesAndCheatsheets/README.md

 * [**Release**](/Courses/Release_Tutorial/)
     - [Semantic versioning](/Courses/Release_Tutorial/semantic_versioning.md)

+**Note:**
-**Note:** This is a non-exhaustive list of lessons and concepts.
+- This is a non-exhaustive list of lessons and concepts.
 You can check all the work currently on-going or to do on the Trello link of that projet, at the [useful links section](#useful-links).
+- It was supposed to be a common project between a few peoples but I am alone xD